happyfish100/libshmcache/README.md

 the stable features are:
   * deadlock detect and auto unlock which caused by other crushed process
+  * check some key fields for consistency when init, the old share memories should be cleaned and reinit when the memory related parameters changed
   * sleep some time to avoid other processes read dirty data when recycle more than one valid (not expired) hash/KV entries